RT11B - Upper Vilca

 Bed load in the river channel is comprised almost entirely of smaller stones, larger material being held back in the channel above the rock ledge.
 River flow in the Rio Vilca is year-round and makes a small input to the Rio Cañete.

-Andean goose, Andean and Puna Ibis are found feeding in the wetter soils and marshland.
+Andean goose, Andean and Puna Ibis are found feeding in the marshlands located on the valley floor.